wizardd254/Stonks/README.md

 # Stonks

 ## Overview
 Stonks is a web application that leverages EJS, CSS, JavaScript, and HTML to provide users with an interactive experience.
-This project aims to simplify the process of managing stock data and provide insights into market trends.
+This project aims to simplify the process of managing stock data and provide valuable insights for investors.

+Engineered a cutting-edge LSTM (Long Short-Term Memory) neural network model, seamlessly integrating it with an interactive frontend to deliver highly accurate stock price predictions.
+- Conducted an in-depth analysis of LSTM’s gated architecture, mastering its ability to retain long-term dependencies and optimizing it for superior forecasting accuracy.
+- Designed and developed a feature-rich stock market intelligence platform, showcasing real-time price updates, dynamic portfolio analytics, and intuitive data visualizations for investors.

 ## Features
 - Dynamic rendering using EJS